 - Wear Comfortable Clothes - Dress comfortably as you will be doing some moderate activity with your group, but also dress appropriately to meet with an academic advisor.
 This is a great time to show off your State Stuff!

 - Have Water Bottle & Snacks on hand - You definitely want to stay hydrated without having to dash out of the room.

-- Zoom backgrounds - Want to look like you're on campus?
+- Zoom Background - Want to look like you're on campus?
 Check out these awesome State backgrounds you can use for your Zoom meetings!
 (Here's a tutorial about setting up a virtual background.)

 If not already submitted, plan to have with you:

-- Official Final High School Transcripts (in a sealed envelope), Dual-Credit, and/or College Challenge Transcripts
+- Official Final High School or College Transcripts (in a sealed envelope), Dual-Credit, and/or College Challenge Transcripts

-- Immunization Records (official, signed copies from doctor’s office.
-Make copies of your records before coming to State Start-Up.)
+- Immunization Records (official, signed copies from doctor's office.
+Make copies of your records before coming to State Orientation.)